fare/asdf2017/README.md

-The article can be compiled using PLT Racket's Scribble, from [asdf2017.scrbl](https://github.com/fare/asdf2017/blob/master/asdf2017.scrbl), using the experimental [acmart](https://github.com/fare/acmart) package.
+The article can be compiled using PLT Racket's Scribble, from [asdf2017.scrbl](https://github.com/fare/asdf2017/blob/master/asdf2017.scrbl), using an experimental [acmart](https://github.com/fare/acmart) package that predates the official `scribble/acmart` package now included in the Racket distribution.
 See the various [Makefile](https://github.com/fare/asdf2017/blob/master/Makefile) targets.

 To install the `acmart` package, do: